Still, I realize that I'm turning myself into a target. But you know what?

 |Science Bros forever!|

-And the fact that the whole movie is Tony’s story might explain why everyone in the movie is snarky, or why the guy who hurt Happy seems to be a really nasty person; we’re seeing the story through Tony’s eyes.
+And the fact that the whole movie is Tony’s story might explain why everyone in the movie is as snarky as Tony himself, or why the guy who hurt Happy seems to be a really nasty person; we’re seeing the story filtered through Tony’s eyes.
 Heck, he could be intentionally embellishing parts of it.

 |"She doesn't get killed by Extremis at this time."|